Executive Team

 Michael Lyle

-Vice-President, Legal Resources and Corporate Governance
+Vice-President of Legal Resources & Corporate Governance

 He is responsible for legal services, support for the IESO’s Board of Directors, contract management and the creation and maintenance of market rules.